 Uber Eats: Food Delivery

-Uber Eats makes getting ready-to-eat food to your door oh-so simple.
+Uber Eats makes getting ready-to-eat food to your door oh so simple.
 If you’ve used Uber before, then your account is ready to go.
 Simply choose a restaurant, pick your meal, and charge your card — then you’ll be able to track your food as it’s prepared and sent.
 You’ll be chowing down in no time.
+We’ve also found other food delivery apps if you’re interested.

 Microsoft’s mobile companion app for the Xbox One allows you to control your Xbox One using your smartphone, so you can use your device to control media, and perform otherwise tedious tasks like typing messages.
 When you’re away from your console, the app acts as a way to stay in contact with your friends and see what they’re up to.

 The PlayStation app doesn’t allow you to control your console like the Xbox One app, but it still acts as your link back into your gaming world while you’re out-and-about.
-View trophies, compose messages, and browse the PlayStation store with this app.
-Some games also include second-screen functionality for a deeper play experience.
+View trophies, compose messages, browse the PlayStation store with this app, and you can even manage your PS5’s storage if you run out of space while downloading.
+Some games also include second-screen functionality for a deeper play experience, but for the most part, this is a management app.

 Looking for a place to eat or visit?
 Just curious about what’s nearby?
 Yelp has a massive database of over 199 million businesses across the world, making it one of the best ways to check out places to visit, whether you’re at home or farther away.
 You can book reservations or takeout directly from the app, find local contractors, or just check out the best stuff to do nearby.